dshadowwolf/vciv-disassembler/README.md

 ## Future Plans
 ### Immediate Plans
-Moving the decoders to a factory pattern with class (non-instance) methods and Extension of the decoders so they store the bytes (as they appear in the instruction stream) that the instructions are composed of in the actual returned instruction.
-Alongside this will be some work to allow for those parameters that are signed to be handled internally as such (currently all integers, regardless of whether or not the VC-IV core would treat the value as signed, are treated as unsigned in the code).
-The latter change, specifically, is needed for places where the branch instruction actually encodes an PC relative offset, but decodes such into a direct address.
+Moving the decoders to a factory pattern with class (non-instance) methods and addressing any bugs found as an attempt is made to write a clone of this code in Rust.
+On top of this are so preliminary plans for rewriting a chunk of the internals so that the decoders can be extended with a language such as Python.

 ### Near Future
 Conversion and testing for thread safety and re-entrancy concerns leading towards reworking the code into a support library, some testing binaries and a console application/utility that provides as much of the libraries functionality as possible without requiring people to write new code to use it.